higgs165/CovidCheck/README.md

 # Description

-A simple, minimal Android app made using Dart to display statistics regarding COVID-19, both globally and per country.
-Android Studio was the IDE used for this app.
+Android app built with Dart, in Android Studio, to display COVID-19 stats, both globally and per country.

 ### NOTE: Despite it saying there are 3 contributors, the only one is me.
 I assume the other contributors are just issues with how I configured the email and username in Git.